hirrolot/metalang99/README.md

  - **General recursion.** The syntax of recursive and non-recursive calls is the same so typically you will not find yourself in a sutiation where some macro accidentally gets [blueprinted] for some mysterious reason (macro blueprinting is a very hard-to-debug disaster).
 In particular, to implement recursion, [Boost/Preprocessor] just copy-pastes all recursive functions up to a certain limit and forces to either keep track of recursion depth or rely on built-in deduction; Metalang99 is free from such drawbacks.

- - **Partial application.** Besides easier use of higher-order metafunctions, partial application helps to capture an environment for a macro, thus avoiding the need in auxiliary parameters.
+ - **Partial application.** Besides easier use of higher-order metafunctions, partial application helps to capture an environment for a macro, thus avoiding the need in packing & unpacking auxiliary parameters.

  - **Debugging and error reporting.** You can conveniently debug your macros with `M_abort` and report fatal errors with `M_fatal`.
 The interpreter will immediately finish its work and do the trick.